TMKenyon/rubblesurveysGBR/README.md

 Column K specifies quadrat number: This is included in the binding/stability/rubble size etc. analyses in the manuscript because there are multiple measurements per quadrat.
 Column Q is the quadrat angle.
 Column T, U, V is patch width, length and area, in metres / metres cubed.
+Column Y is average bed depth in cm, an average of the 8 bed depth measurements in columns Z to AG Columns AH and AI are the piece numbers (number within quadrat and unique piece) Column AO is the maximum gap size from sampled piece to closed piece on right (cm) Column AR is the stability as binomial (either 0 not stable, or 1 stable) (Stable_0-1_v2) Column AU describes why the rubble piece is stable (Stable_description2) Column AW is the Widest_span_cm2 of each rubble piece - in cm.
+Column AZ is the morphology of each sampled rubble piece (Morphology2) Column BB is the number of branches for each sampled rubble piece (Num_branches2) Column BF is the number of binds for each sampled rubble piece (Number_binds2) Column BJ specified whether the sampled rubble piece is bound (1) or not (0) (Bound) Columns BO up to DA specify the binder type and length for each bind (up to 15 per sampled rubble piece).
+For these columns, the binder type is specified in the columns named Binder1-broad_cat, Binder2-broad_cat, Binder3-broad_cat and so on.
+And the binder length is specified in the columns Binder1_length_cm, Binder2_length_cm, Binder3_length_cm and so on.
+Other columns are superseded.